fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 Using this grade automatically buys you a lot of Framework supports necessary for Panels.</dd>
 <dt>`preferenceMap`</dt>
 <dd>A Panel must have a _ Preference Map_, which maps the information in the Primary Schema
-into your Panel.
-Let’s look at this one more closely:
+into your Panel.Let’s look at this one more closely:
 <pre class="highlight">
 <code class="hljs javascript">{
 preferenceMap: {